ARTICLE 12 : GRIEVANCE PROCEDURE AND ARBITRATION

 The Parties agree to follow the grievance procedure in accordance with the steps, time limits and conditions contained herein.
 The time limits set out in this Article may be extended by the expressed mutual agreement of the Parties.
 Such an extension shall not be unreasonably withheld.
 If a Member or the Association fails to follow the Grievance procedures or time limits, the grievance shall be deemed settled on the basis of the Employer’s grievance reply.

-12.2.3 INFORMAL PROCESS
+12.2.3 STEP ONE: INFORMAL PROCESS

-If an Employee has a complaint that may lead to a grievance, but wishes to seek a resolution through an informal process, the Employee shall advise the Manager in writing of the nature of the complaint no later than ten (10) working days after the Employee became aware, or reasonably ought to have been aware of the occurrence in the circumstance giving rise to the complaint.
+If an Employee has a complaint that may lead to a grievance, but wishes to seek a resolution through an informal process, the Employee shall advise the Manager in writing of the nature of the complaint no later than fifteen (15) working days after the Employee became aware, or reasonably ought to have been aware of the occurrence in the circumstance giving rise to the complaint.
 The Employee has the right to be accompanied by an Association representative and the Manager may be accompanied by a representative of the Academic Labour Relations at any meeting arranged to discuss the possible grievance.
 Any meetings arranged shall be informal in nature, and their purpose shall be to make the parties aware of the complaint and give both parties the opportunity to resolve the issue(s).

-12.2.5 FORMAL PROCESS
+12.2.5 STEP TWO: FORMAL PROCESS

 If the complaint is not resolved during the informal process, a grievance shall be set forth in writing, signed by the Association representative, and submitted by the Association to the Academic Labour Relations, no later than twenty (20) working days of receipt of the Manager’s response or, in the case of a group grievance or policy grievance, no later than twenty (20) working days after the Association became aware, or reasonably ought to have been aware, of the occurrence of the circumstances giving rise to the grievance.